dennisfleischmann/stocks-watchlist/README.md

 1.)
 Styling new React components

-<p>After finishing the React components development we continue with waking the components to life by adding the business logic.</p>
+<p>After finishing the React components development we continue with awaking the components to life by adding the business logic.</p>

 ![alt tag](https://github.com/dennisfleischmann/stocks-watchlist/blob/master/.github/screen_1.png)